- Actual Gross Weight:

 A firm that purchases goods directly from various domestic manufacturers, then packages and marks the merchandise for resale under its own name.
 Export merchants usually specialize in specific product categories.

-A legal document that is necessary for the export of goods controlled by the government of Canada, specifically goods included on the Export Control List (see above) or goods destined for countries on the Area Control List.
+A legal document that is necessary for the export of goods controlled by the government of Canada, specifically goods included on the Export Control List (see above) or goods destined for countries/territories on the Area Control List.

-Specific restrictions or ceilings imposed by an exporting country on the value or volume of certain exports to protect domestic producers and consumers from temporary shortages of the goods affected or to bolster their prices in world markets.
+Specific restrictions or ceilings imposed by an exporting country/territory on the value or volume of certain exports to protect domestic producers and consumers from temporary shortages of the goods affected or to bolster their prices in world markets.

 Back to Top